MaamarKouadri/Social-Media-with-MERN-stack/README.md

 ### Node js:
 Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on a JavaScript Engine and executes JavaScript code outside a web browser.
 This is where I set up my server to run the app.

+console.logs were used for the purpose of debugging in this project , you may ignore them.